-- Personal Stuff -- I met my husband in 1996 swimming at Mountain View Masters.
+Personal Stuff -- I met my husband swimming at Mountain View Masters.
 I used swimming in the morning as a back drop to meeting one of the love interests in my first book, Juliette.
-BTW, Zach is not my husband, though my husband is an engineer, college swimmer and when I met him he swam in lane eight -- the shark tank.
+BTW, Zach is not my husband, though my husband is an engineer, college swimmer, and when I met him he swam in lane eight -- the shark tank.

-- Work Stuff -- I've spent many years working high-tech in Silicon Valley at both large companies and start-ups.
+Work Stuff -- I've spent many years working high-tech in Silicon Valley at both large companies and start-ups.
 This has given me plenty of war stories and a rich understanding of how things work in the valley.
 I use this as a back drop to my stories.

 Most of my stories take place in Silicon Valley.
 Not only do I live in Silicon Valley but I find it a unique and dynamic place with lots of smart people who work really hard.
 It also has its own culture I rarely find correctly represented in our media.
 I think most people who write about Silicon Valley have never worked at a Silicon Valley high-tech company.
 In other words, they really don't understand why it is they way that it is, they just write about the manifestations of what they see.
-I thought these books would be a fun under the cover look at high tech Silicon Valley style.
+I hope my books are a fun, under the cover look, at high tech Silicon Valley style.

-- I got my idea for my books from living and working in Silicon Valley.
-I decided I would write a series about the men and women I meet every day.
+I got my idea for my books from living and working in Silicon Valley.
+I decided I would write my series about the men and women I meet every day.
 Intelligent women who have a job and future and reliable men who have their act together.

 In my first series "The Princesses", the drama is all from growing pains.
 All those misconceived notions you have and need to get over.
 My second series "The Princes", I've aged up my protagonists.
 They're now in their thirties.
 They no longer have growing pains, they've figured out who they are and are now dealing with life issues.